-At about the age of 27, I had become interested in really trying to find out what the Bible had to say for itself but since I was very suspicious of the claims of various churches.
-I therefore determined as far as I could, to try to separate the people from the message.
+At about the age of 27, I had become interested in really trying to find out what the Bible had to say for itself but I was very suspicious of the claims of various churches.
+I therefore determined, as far as I could, to try to separate the people from the message.
 I went to many different churches in trying to discover what the Bible was really saying.
-But with most it appeared to be more about them than the message in its purity.
-Then I remember one evening looking in the local paper at the church notices, as I regularly did and found an advert for a "Bible exhibition" arranged by the Christadelphians, who I'd never heard of.
-But as it was an exhibition about the Bible I was interested and went along.
+But with most, it appeared to be more about them than the message in its purity.
+Then I remember one evening looking in the local paper at the church notices, as I regularly did, and found an advert for a "Bible Exhibition" that had been arranged by the Christadelphians.
+I'd never heard of them but as it was an exhibition about the Bible I was interested and went along.
 Although the exhibition captured my interest initially, it was only a vehicle to bring me into contact with Christadelphians who impressed me because they promoted the Bible and not themselves and were only too willing to help me with real Bible study.
 Looking back, I am so so grateful for this help.
 I realize now of course that in God's great scheme of things it is He who calls us.

 I started school at five years old at Springfield Primary School in Sale.
-My teacher was Mrs June Proudlock, she was a Christadelphian (a sister belonging to Sale Ecclesia).
-When I turned seven years old she was recruiting for the 7-
+My teacher was Mrs June Proudlock who was a Christadelphian.
+When I turned seven years old she told me about the 7-

 I have been very grateful to Sis June Proudlock.
 I have thought many times that if she hadn’t taken me along to the youth club, where would I be now?

 When I was young I went to a local, non-